Divyasingh001/BridgeLabz_2115000375/README.md

 a.
 Learnt about basic OOPs concepts like class, objects, encapsulation, polymorphism, etc.
 b.
 Solved Questions on OOPs problems
 c.
 Explored how Oops can be used in real development.# BridgeLabz_2115000375

+Day8 - 02/02/25

+a.
+Learnt difference between class variables and instance variables.
+b.
+Solved questions on class variables and instance variables.
+c.
+Learnt about "extends" keyword for inheritance and solved questions on it.
+d.
+Learnt about classes and subclasses while solving questions on inheritance.